-- The loss for a particular sequence in the training data can be computed either at each time step or just once, at the end of the sequence. - In either case, predictions will be made after many processing steps and this brings us to an important problem. - The gradient for feedforward networks decomposes the gradient of parameters at layer I into a term that involves the product of matrix multiplications of the form $\delta^{(I)}W^{T(I+1)}$ (remind lessons on backpropagation in feedforward network) - A recurrent network uses the same matrix at each time step, and over many steps the gradient can very easily either diminish to zero or explode to infinity-just as the magnitude of any number other than one taken to a large power either approaches zero or increases indefinitely
+- The loss for a particular sequence in the training data can be computed either at each time step or just once, at the end of the sequence. - In either case, predictions will be made after many processing steps and this brings us to an important problem. - The gradient for feedforward networks decomposes the gradient of parameters at layer l into a term that involves the product of matrix multiplications of the form $\partial J^{(l)} \mathbf{W}^{T(l+1)}$ (remind the backpropagation in feedforward network) - A recurrent network uses the same matrix at each time step, and over many steps the gradient can very easily either diminish to zero or explode to infinity-just as the magnitude of any number other than one taken to a large power either approaches zero or increases indefinitely